 When you have Medicare Part A eligibility, you’re covered by one of the largest federal programs in the country.
-Medicare Part A will cover the hospital portion of your healthcare and help provide greater peace of mind.
+Medicare Part A will cover the inpatient hospital care portion of your healthcare.

 But how do you know if you qualify for Medicare?
 And what do you need to know about signing up for Medicare?
 Learning about your Medicare Part A eligibility is the first step toward choosing a plan that best works for your needs.

-Understanding Medicare Part A EligibilityLike many American citizens, you may be automatically enrolled in Medicare coverage if one of the following applies to you:
+Understanding Medicare Part A EligibilityLike many American citizens, you may be automatically enrolled2 in Medicare coverage if one of the following applies to you:

 - You're 65 and already receive benefits from Social Security.